alix-tz/phd/posts/015/index.md

 The comprehensive exam also marks the end of the phase during which I had to take courses.
 Now, with this new status, I am invited to focus solely on the redaction of my thesis, which opens up a whole new chapter for my PhD curriculum.[^pun]

-[^CSI]: I want to take this occasion to also thank Ariane Pinche and Joana Casenave, who were willing to be the members of my committee for the CSI, for their precious feedback! :)
+[^CSI]: I want to take this occasion to also thank [Ariane Pinche](https://ciham.cnrs.fr/annuaire/membres_statutaires/ariane-pinche/) and [Joana Casenave](https://pro.univ-lille.fr/joana-casenave), who were willing to be the members of my committee for the CSI, for their precious feedback! :)

-[^question]: The question was the following: "Dans votre projet de recherche apparaît une tension importante: celle entre la spécificité des besoins particuliers de chaque projet et la volonté -- et la nécessité -- de produire des approches généralisables, qui puissent être employées dans le cadre de plusieurs projets.
-En vous appuyant sur votre bibliographie, et en vous concentrant notamment sur le cas du HTR, pourriez-vous analyser cette tension en soulevant en particulier la question de la littératie demandée (notamment dans la gestion des données) pour pouvoir personnaliser des approches computationnelles aussi complexes que les technologies HTR?
+[^question]: The question was the following: "*Dans votre projet de recherche apparaît une tension importante: celle entre la spécificité des besoins particuliers de chaque projet et la volonté -- et la nécessité -- de produire des approches généralisables, qui puissent être employées dans le cadre de plusieurs projets.
+En vous appuyant sur votre bibliographie, et en vous concentrant notamment sur le cas du HTR, pourriez-vous analyser cette tension en soulevant en particulier la question de la littératie demandée (notamment dans la gestion des données) pour pouvoir personnaliser des approches computationnelles aussi complexes que les technologies HTR?*"

-[^remote]: Funnily enough, we had to organize this examination remotely by combining 3 timezones: Montréal's, Paris' and Tokyo's.
-It's not that easy!

 [^more]: I want publish on my blog the documents I created for the comprehensive exam, but I need to find the best way to do it.
 I'll post an announcement when it will be available.